 Membership Meetings Benefits Membership If you are interested by what you are reading please consider becoming a member.
 As an active group of individuals devoted to the study of letter boxes, we need to replenish and increase our membership numbers.
 We need people to maintain and enhance LBSG’s status as the recognised authority on British roadside letter boxes.
 The basic cost is £27 a year.
 Join Us You will be joining a highly-respected, serious and authoritative study group that is also fun to be part of.
 Even the newest member can make a valued contribution to the group’s important task of maintaining accurate records.
 Members enjoy recording the state and status of these important heritage assets.
 Strolling and seeking unusual, undocumented, or picturesque boxes is a timeless pleasure.
 Members find their interest augmented as associations with the history of communications in an urbanisation, industrialisation and post-industrialisation emerge.
 There is an engineering, design and manufacturing context.
 There are architectural associations to be explored and, with the ciphers, connections with the British Royal family.
 Many of British postboxes have done service for over a hundred years; but LBSG’s work is a living study.
 New boxes, sometimes of new designs, are being installed at new locations all the time.
 Recording and studying these is as much a part of the Group’s work as the boxes of the Victorian and Edwardian eras.
 We look forward as well as back.
-Meetings The Group holds regular meetings for members – and these are hugely enjoyable events for all those who attend.
-In recent years we have held an annual meeting in central London, and another two meetings each year at venues around the UK.
-Recent venues have included Swindon, Edinburgh, Cambridge, Winchester, Cardiff and Birmingham.
-Meetings include the opportunity for members to sell, swap or buy letter box-related paraphernalia items; illustrated talks by experienced members on aspects of our study; and fascinating displays.
-The extent of any member’s involvement with the group is a matter of individual choice.
+Meetings The Group currently holds two meetings for members each year, one in the Spring and one in the Autumn which includes our AGM.
+These are held at venues around the UK and recent locations have included Torquay, Farnham, Newcastle upon Tyne and Stoke on Trent.
+Meetings vary, but give members the chance to meet like-minded individuals and also members of the Committee.
+There are usually illustrated talks by experienced members on aspects of our study, and often displays and the opportunity to buy letter box-related items.
+Partners are always welcome at Group meetings The extent of any member’s involvement with the group is a matter of individual choice.
 We have many members who have never attended a group meeting and never will, while there are others who would not miss one for any reason.
 We even have members who have flown thousands of miles just to attend.
 The meetings give members the chance to get to know each other – and discover what a friendly lot we are!
 Join Us Membership Benefits New members receive a Welcome Pack, a bumper-sized set of written materials that outlines the essentials of letter box heritage and how to get actively involved in LBSG work.
 It includes a copy of the latest Newsletter, a copy of the LBSG’s Register of Box Types, an edition of A Brief History of the British Roadside Letter Box, and a membership card.
 Every member receives a quarterly magazine.
 The Letter Box Study Group Newsletter usually runs to 56 pages and is printed in full colour.
 The Newsletter is lively and substantial, covering all the activities of the group.
 It is the chief means of communication within the Group.
 A lively publication, it includes details of the latest information sent in by members, lengthier articles on specific aspects of letter box study, correspondence, notices of meetings, reports from the group’s officers.
 The Group publishes a unique postcard for members sent out with each Newsletter.
 All members are invited to meetings, usually held two or three times a year at different locations around the country.
 We hold one in the spring and another meeting in the autumn which incorporates the group’s AGM.
 The meetings provide an excellent opportunity to socialise and exchange letter box expertise.
 Membership brings an invitation to join the two LBSG internet mailing lists.
 These are forums where questions are answered, information and pictures are exchanged and news is posted.
 Members also have access to The Directory and The Guide to British Letter Boxes, two of the most comprehensive sources of data on British roadside letterboxes in existence.
 Members are encouraged to send details of individual letter box sightings and take part in LBSG-organised surveys of pre-specified postal districts.
 New member can join this work straight away.
 Help and guidance will be provided by the LBSG.
 Membership currently costs £27 a year.
 Join Us Membership fee details, together with other introductory information about the LBSG can be obtained from The Secretary.
 The Letter Box Study Group, 38 Leopold Avenue, Birmingham, B20 1ES.
 Trustees of the Letter Box Study Group aim to maintain membership rates at levels which offer sound value for money.
 ELIZABETH II TYPE K PILLAR BOX Introduced in 1980, the Type K Pillar Box was designed by Tony Gibbs and reverted to the familiar cylindrical shape, following unsuccessful trials with rectangular shaped boxes.
 Its design was seen as ultra-modern at the time, and was intended to be the letter box of the future; in service a design flaw with the hinging of the door led to frequent and costly repairs, and after only twenty years in production a return to the traditional style of Pillar Box was made.
 Particulars Name: Type K Pillar Box Manufacturer: Lion, Carron, Carronade, Abbot and Machan Introduced: 1980 Construction: cast iron Height: 63 inches Width: 19¼ inches LBSG type number: PB1048, PB1048Sc Total in LBSG records: 4,722 This error message is only visible to WordPress admins Error: No connected account.
 Please go to the Instagram Feed settings page to connect an account.